iterative/dvc.org/content/docs/api-reference/params_show.md

 Without arguments, this function will retrieve all <abbr>params</abbr> from all parameter files, for the current revision.

-See the options bellow to restrict the <abbr>params</abbr> retrieved.
+See the options below to restrict the <abbr>params</abbr> retrieved.

 ## Parameters